 - A psychiatrist, being a trained medical doctor, with specialty training in psychiatry, treats mental health conditions with medications.

-The 3 most common mental health conditions in Singapore
+The three most common mental health conditions in Singapore

-According to the second Singapore Mental Health Study conducted in 2016 found that the 3 most common mental health conditions are:
+According to the second Singapore Mental Health Study conducted in 2016, t he 3 most common mental health conditions are:

 - Mood disorders - depression and bipolar disorder